GAMS-dev/gamspy/docs/user/advanced/debugging.rst

     ....
     ....
     ....
-    model.solve(create_log_file=True)
+    model.solve(options=Options(log_file="my_log_file.txt"))

 This code snippet would generate a log file in the specified working directory.
-This argument is also useful for both redirecting the output to standard output and generating the log file at the same time.
+The log can also be redirected to a file and to the console at the same time.

 .. code-block:: python